Be One Step Ahead: What Makes a Holistic Threat Prevention System

 In most cases, your employees will act as “accidental insiders”, unknowingly enabling access to criminals with their day-to-day behavior.
 To put that into perspective, one financial enterprise with 250,000 employees globally decided to monitor how their workforce interacts with the web.
-Their discovery was staggering: every day, the employees made to access various websites.
+Their discovery was staggering: every day, the employees made over 660 million attempts to access various websites.
 Among them, 2.2 million were identified as “malicious” and blocked by the installed threat prevention system.
 Additionally, 244 suspicious files were captured by the network perimeter anti-malware solution.

 We can infer from that data, that a lot of dubious websites could steal employee credentials and private data.
 It could also be collected to be re-sold to the hackers, using password cracking algorithms for breaking into corporate systems.

 The newer generation of identity management software can help reduce the toll of compromised credentials in two ways:

 - Firstly, you can set up Single Sign-On (SSO) and Two Factor Authentication (2FA) for accessing all the corporate accounts.
 This will prevent risks associated with weak passwords/password re-usage.

 - Secondly, a centralized identity management system can give you complete visibility into the individual user’s health and browsing behaviors.
 Through proactive monitoring and privilege access management, your security team can exercise more granular control over user permissions and rapidly ‘cut the cord’ if a security incident is detected.

 In our previous post, we showcased how to leverage Azure identity management solutions to secure cloud-based operations.